-- The proposed rezoning corrects an error or meets the challenge of some changing condition, trend or fact; - 2.
-The proposed rezoning is generally consistent with the Comprehensive Plan;
+- 1. The application corrects an error or meets the challenge of some changing condition, trend or fact; - 2.
+The application is generally consistent with the Comprehensive Plan; - 3.
+The application is generally consistent with the stated purpose and intent of this UDO; - 4.
+The application will reinforce the existing or planned development pattern of the area;

-- 3. The proposed rezoning conflicts with any specific policy or action item of the Comprehensive Plan; - 4.
-The proposed rezoning is generally consistent with the Future Land Use Map; - 5.
-The proposed rezoning is generally consistent with the stated purpose and intent of this UDO; - 6.
-The proposed rezoning will reinforce the existing or planned character of the area; - 7.
-The site is appropriate for the development allowed in the proposed district; - 8.
-There are substantial reasons why the property cannot be used according to the existing zoning; - 9.
-The subject property is suitable for the proposed zoning; - 10.
-There is a need for the proposed use at the proposed location; - 11.
-The City and other service providers will be able to provide sufficient public facilities and services including schools, roads, recreation facilities, wastewater treatment, water supply and stormwater facilities, police, fire and emergency medical services, while maintaining sufficient levels of service to existing development; and - 12.
-The proposed rezoning will not have a significant adverse impact on property in the vicinity of the subject property.
+- 5. The site is appropriate for the development allowed in the proposed district; - 6.
+The application is reasonable and in the public interest; - 7.
+The City and other service providers will be able to provide sufficient public facilities and services including schools, roads, recreation facilities, wastewater treatment, water supply and stormwater facilities, police, fire and emergency medical services, while maintaining sufficient levels of service to existing development; and - 8.
+The application will not have a significant adverse impact on property in the vicinity of the subject property.